 Every year, FEW offers an exciting line-up of personal and professional development workshops and opportunities, including various monthly speeches by women versed in various fields — as well as loads of fun social events that all work to support women’s empowerment.
-The organization is also working as an international partner for the 2017 Global Summit of Women in Tokyo from May 11 to May 13.

 The College Women’s Association of Japan is a nonprofit, volunteer organization for Japanese and non-Japanese women alike who are interested in education, cross-cultural exchange and friendship.
 The group’s focus has been to create and offer enriching events for members to share cross-cultural experiences with peers in Japan.

 Whether it’s a casual chat over coffee or a tap on the shoulder during rough times, we all need some girl-to-girl time for ourselves.